 - The planting must be carried out by the end of March 2023.

 - A person (landowner or their appointee) must be named as responsible for planting and maintaining the trees according to the instructions, so that after 5 years the trees are well established and growing healthily.

 - We require a photograph of the planted trees as evidence of completion.
 If not provided to us by the end of May 2023, we may wish to access the planting site on an accompanied visit to check and record (through a photograph) that the planting has been carried out.
 Arrangements for such a visit will be agreed in advance with the landowner.

 GDPR Statement: Please read our GDPR Privacy Notice.
-By applying for a free tree pack, you will be indicating your consent for Devon County Council to hold your data and share it with the Woodland Trust and its tree suppliers for the purpose of arranging delivery of trees.
+By applying for a free tree pack, you will be confirming your consent for Devon County Council to hold your data and share it with the tree suppliers for the purpose of arranging delivery of trees.

 Register your interest in tree planting

 If you’re interested in tree planting, it may be useful for you to register your interest via our online form.
 The purpose of this form is to identify potential landowners/organisations based in Devon that are interested in tree planting.
 Using this form, Devon County Council will be able to signpost applicants to funding options when they are made available.